netz98/n98-magerun/readme.rst

 Rewrite Conflicts
 """""""""""""""""

-Lists all duplicated rewrites and tells you which class should be loaded by Magento.
+Lists all duplicated rewrites and tells you which class is loaded by Magento.

 .. code-block:: bash